 Rochester has also seen great success on the playing field under Mr. Beach’s leadership.
 The Falcons have won a plethora of Conference titles, eleven District titles, eleven Regional titles, three State quarter finalists, four State semifinalists, two State runner-ups, and three State championships in Competitive Cheer (2016 and 2017) and Girls Golf (2016).

 Mr. Beach has made academics a cornerstone of the overall success of Rochester Athletics.
 The number of Academic All-State teams has increased every year since his arrival, reaching 17 Academic All-State teams (out of a possible 26 teams) in 2016-2017.
 To earn the Academic All-State recognition, a team must have a combined GPA between 3.2 and 4.0.
 The Girls Swim programs finished first overall in the state in 2017-2018, with a combined team GPA of 3.91.
-Under Mr. Beaches leadership, Rochester has also had two MHSAA Scholar-Athlete Finalists (2016 Ellen Wegener and 2017 Sydney Asuncion, 2018 Kendall Jordan, Jenna Norgrove, and Karlyn Kelly), who were chosen as top scholar-athletes out of a pool of 1400 student-athletes.
+Under Mr. Beaches leadership, Rochester has also had six MHSAA Scholar-Athlete Finalists (2016 Ellen Wegener 2017 Sydney Asuncion, 2018 Kendall Jordan, Jenna Norgrove, and Karlyn Kelly), who were chosen as top scholar-athletes out of a pool of 1400 student-athletes.
 Kendall Jordan was selected an MHSAA Scholar-Athlete Scholarship winner in 2018.